khbsd/barbarian-murder/README.md

 # Path of the Hearteater
-- Embrace your darkest urges and become the blood-soaked reckoning your violent soul demands.
+- Embrace your darkest urges, become the blood-soaked reckoning your violent soul demands.
+- With a sweet-ass claw icon drawn by Astralities!!

 ## Level 3: